 Probation and Community Control Officer Career Information

-Job Duties, Salary Potential and Education Requirements of Probation Officers
+Job Duties and Education Requirements of Probation Officers

 Probation and community control officers serve a very important role in the criminal justice system.
 In many cases, when a person is convicted of a crime, he is sentenced to either incarceration (jail or prison) or probation, or a combination of both.
 Probation means that a criminal is free from jail, but must meet certain conditions such as remaining drug, crime and alcohol-free.